 Peace, Justice and Strong Institutions

 Our residents learn their rights and responsibilities in a course run on site which encourages them to be more engaged with local government and institutions.

-Through housing and supporting people they are less also likely to be pushed into dangerous situations such as rough sleeping, sofa surfing or struggling with an unmanaged addiction which can often result in petty crime including theft and begging.
+Through housing and supporting people they are also less likely to be pushed into dangerous situations such as rough sleeping, sofa surfing or struggling with an unmanaged addiction which can often result in petty crime including theft and begging.